adinasarapu/adinasarapu.github.io/_portfolio/2020-01-26-blog-kafka.md

  --bootstrap-server localhost:9092
 ```

 <b>Figure 1</b>.
-Kafka topic partitions layout ([cloudblogs.microsoft.com](https://cloudblogs.microsoft.com/opensource/2018/07/09/how-to-data-processing-apache-kafka-spark/)).
-Each partition in a topic is an ordered, immutable sequence of records that is continually appended to a structured commit log.
+Kafka topic partitions layout (Image source [cloudblogs.microsoft.com](https://cloudblogs.microsoft.com/opensource/2018/07/09/how-to-data-processing-apache-kafka-spark/)).

+Kafka topics are divided into a number of partitions.
 ![Partitions](/images/kafka-partitions.png)

+Each partition in a topic is an ordered, immutable sequence of records that continually appended.
 ![Partition](/images/kafka-partition.png)

 ```